openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

 ``<summary>``:

   briefly describes the change.
-Use the the imperative form, e.g. "Force SNAT for multiple gateway routers." or "Fix daemon exit for bad datapaths or flows."
+Use the imperative form, e.g. "Force SNAT for multiple gateway routers." or "Fix daemon exit for bad datapaths or flows."
 Try to keep the summary short, about 50 characters wide.